Azhrei/server-side/README.md

 it means the crash is a duplicate and we can tell MT not to bother sending it.

-A digest of the above using some string built into MT as the salt ensures the request is valid (a spammer wouldn't know how to build the digest without MT source code so we can eliminate the fake request early).
-This could be the MT version number, MT's timestamp value, or a previously defined shared secret.
-Or some combination of the above.
+A digest of the above using some salt built into MT ensures the request is valid -- a spammer wouldn't know how to build the digest without MT source code.
+The salt could be the MT version number, MT's timestamp value, a previously defined shared secret, or some combination of any of these.
 All that's important is that a spammer won't know what it is without looking at MT's source code.
+(In a web application, this communication would be over HTTPS but RPTools is not going to pay for a certificate!
+We *could* have MT generate a public/private key pair on the fly and send its public key to the server so that all traffic was encrypted, but this is a lot of extra cpu work without much payoff -- we're only trying to weed out spammers, after all.)

     {
         "body": {
             "version": "1.4.0.1",
             "timestamp": 123456789,
             "checksum": 987654321
         },
         "digest": "7a6f548e9237d990c876a"
     }

 ## Step 2